 Milwaukee County may not be required to prepare a comprehensive plan, depending on legal interpretations regarding the incorporation of city and village plans into a county comprehensive plan and the 2004 amendment to the consistency requirements of the comprehensive planning law.
+The

-The Commission staff has provided assistance upon request to cities and villages in Milwaukee County preparing comprehensive plans, which in 2004 included drafting a "Request for Proposal" for a comprehensive plan for the City of Franklin and preparation of population and employment forecasts for the City of St. Francis in 2003.
+Commission staff has provided data and other assistance upon request to cities and villages in Milwaukee County preparing comprehensive plans.